top of page

 Male reproductive system

-Other symptoms of testicular cancer usually do not appear until after the cancer has spread to other parts of the body.
+Other signs of testicular cancer normally don't show up until the disease has progressed to other regions of the body.

-That being said, 100% of people will die if they don’t get treatment.
-Statistics say that the longer some one waits to go to the hospital, the longer the list of treatments will be.
-Waiting to see the doctor can mean the difference between having to undergo chemotherapy or not.
+That stated, everyone will die if they don't seek help.
+According to the numbers, the longer someone waits to go to the hospital, the longer the list of treatments will be.
+Waiting to visit the doctor might make the difference between needing to have chemotherapy and not.

 8 warning signs and symptoms of testicular cancer:

-1. A painless lump or swelling on either testicle.
-If found early, a testicular tumour may be about the size of a pea or a marble, but it can grow much larger.
+1. A lump or swelling on one of the testicles that doesn't hurt.
+A testicular tumor may be the size of a pea or a marble when it is first diagnosed, but it may become considerably bigger.

-2. Pain, discomfort, or numbness in a testicle or the scrotum, with or without swelling.
+2. Pain, pain, or numbness in a testicle or the scrotum, with or without swelling.

-3. Change in the way a testicle feels or a feeling of heaviness in the scrotum.
+3. A change in how a testicle feels or a heavy sensation in the scrotum.

-4. Dull ache in the lower abdomen or groin
+4. A dull pain in the groin or lower abdomen

-5. Sudden buildup of fluid in the scrotum
+5. A sudden increase in fluid in the scrotum

-8. Swelling of 1 or both legs or shortness of breath from a blood clot can be symptoms of testicular cancer.
-For some young or middle-aged men, developing a blood clot may be the first sign of*testicular cancer
+8. A blood clot might cause one or both legs to swell or make it hard to breathe, which can be a sign of testicular cancer.
+For some young or middle-aged men, the formation of a blood clot may be the first indication of testicular cancer.

 Types of testicular cancer

-90% of seminomas and 56% of non-seminomas indicate a good prognosis.
-Approximately 16% of non-seminomas mean a sombre prognosis at advanced stages of the disease while seminomas react better to treatment even at an advanced stage.
+A positive prognosis is likely for 90% of seminomas and 56% of non-seminomas.
+About 16% of non-seminomas signify a worse prognosis at later stages of the illness, whereas seminomas respond better to therapy even when the disease is more advanced.

 A seminoma that is larger than 6 cm can be a sign of an advanced stage, the size of the non-seminoma is not an indicator of an advanced stage.